telerik/ajax-docs/controls/imagebutton/functionality/single-click.md

 # Single Click

 The single click button (**Figure 1**) is used to avoid multiple postbacks to the server.
-This feature is useful in database and/or e-mail send scenarios when the developer should prevent submitting of identical content multiple times to the server.
+This feature is useful in scenarios where the developer should prevent submitting of identical content multiple times to the server (e.g. when editing a data-base or sending an e-mail).

->caption Figure 1: RadImageButton with SingeClick functionality before and after click.
+>caption Figure 1: RadImageButton with SingleClick functionality before and after click.

 ![button-single-click](images/button-single-click.png)